Kavca/kavca-akm-models/README.md

 ## Lets get started

-(Tip: You can duplicate this browsertab and move it on the side, to have it avaiable when doing the procedure)
+(Tips: You can duplicate this browsertab and move it on the side, to have it avaiable when doing the procedure)

 Open the webpage: